Lemon semifreddo is one of the lightest, most refreshing desserts out there. Its delicate texture and robust flavor is one that cannot be matched!

 - ¾ cup sliced toasted almonds

-- Prepare a nine-inch cake pan by placing a circle of parchment paper in the bottom of the pan and a strip of parchment paper around the edges of the pan.
+- Prepare a 9"-5" loaf pan by placing parchment paper in the bottom of the pan and a strip of parchment paper around the edges of the pan.
 Set aside

 - Add the egg yolks, sugar, lemon juice, lemon zest and salt to a small saucepan.
 Heat over medium low heat, whisking constantly until the mix begins to thicken.
 If you have a candy thermometer, place it in the mix as it cooks and stop when it reached 170 degrees F (this should take about 4 minutes).